vivek-shrikhande/json-flat/README.rst

 Footnotes
 ---------
 ..
 [1] No native functionality in the library to get csv.
-Use Python’s built in module ``csv`` on the flattened data.
+Use Python's built in module ``csv`` on the flattened data.
 ..
 [2] To be specific, Elasticsearch is a search engine, MongoDB is a database and BigQuery is a data warehouse.
 For simplicity, all of these are considered to be json document stores or simply databases.
-Defining what these applications exactly are isn’t the goal of this documentation.
+Defining what these applications exactly are isn't the goal of this documentation.